dodying/softwareUpdateManager/README.md

 27. [Abelssoft/MyKeyFinder](https://www.abelssoft.de/en/windows/Helpers/MyKeyFinder) :money_with_wings: Missing your product key?
 MyKeyFinder finds all installed licence keys and lists them in a clear way!
 28. [Abelssoft/PC Fresh](https://www.abelssoft.de/en/windows/System-Utilities/PC-Fresh) :money_with_wings: PC Fresh provides a professional optimization of Windows, allowing you to unleash the full potential of your PC.
 29. [Abelssoft/PDFCompressor](https://www.abelssoft.de/en/windows/Helpers/PDFCompressor) :money_with_wings: You can reduce the size of PDFs by up to 80%.
 Especially great if sending emails is a “big deal” for you.
-30. [Abelssoft/Photastic](https://www.abelssoft.de/en/windows/Multimedia/Photastic) :money_with_wings: Improved and repaired Fotos✔ Automatically photo optimization and restoration ✔ Without prior knowledge to glossy results✔ Complex image editing
+30. [Abelssoft/Photastic](https://www.abelssoft.de/en/windows/Multimedia/Photastic) :money_with_wings: Improved and repaired Fotos
-31. [Abelssoft/PhotoBoost](https://www.abelssoft.de/en/windows/Multimedia/PhotoBoost) :money_with_wings: Optimizes photos with one click✔ Photo Enhancement automatically✔ Without knowledge✔ Pictures beautify within seconds✔ Image Optimization made in Germany ✔
+31. [Abelssoft/PhotoBoost](https://www.abelssoft.de/en/windows/Multimedia/PhotoBoost) :money_with_wings: Optimizes photos with one click
 32. [Abelssoft/PriWeb](https://www.abelssoft.de/en/windows/Security-Privacy/PriWeb) :money_with_wings: Surfing the Internet anonymously or doing online banking securely.
 PriWeb offers premium VPN cover made in Germany.
 Try it out now for free!
 33. [Abelssoft/Recordify](https://www.abelssoft.de/en/windows/Multimedia/Recordify) :money_with_wings: Download and save music for free!
 Very easily with Recordify!
 Try it now!
 34. [Abelssoft/Registry Cleaner](https://www.abelssoft.de/en/windows/System-Utilities/Abelssoft-Registry-Cleaner) :money_with_wings: Inexplicable Windows error?
 This utility eliminates stubborn problems and gives your Windows registry a overhaul!